YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The clinic needs the medicine name, the reason for treatment, and whether symptoms are improving before the surgery date is treated as fixed.

-This information helps separate a small treated issue from a reason to postpone.
-It also protects the patient from arriving in Istanbul with a problem that needed review before flights were booked.
+This information separates a small treated issue from a reason to postpone.
+It also prevents the worst scenario of arriving in Istanbul with a medical problem that needed review before flights were booked.

 Finishing the last tablet one or two days before surgery does not by itself mean the body is ready.
-I review why the antibiotic was prescribed, whether the symptoms are gone, whether there has been fever, diarrhea, rash, swelling, drainage, cough, urinary pain, dental pain, or scalp inflammation, and whether the patient feels well enough for a long elective procedure.
+I review why the antibiotic was prescribed, whether the symptoms are gone, whether there has been fever, diarrhea, rash, swelling, drainage, cough, urinary pain, dental pain, or scalp inflammation, and whether you feel well enough for a long elective procedure.

 Do not stop the antibiotic early just to make the timing look cleaner.
 If the infection was significant, the safer decision may be to finish the treatment, let the body recover, and then reassess.
 If the course was short, the diagnosis is clear, symptoms have settled, and there are no side effects, surgery may still remain possible after the clinic reviews the details.